-This article celebrates the 30th anniversary of King Haku’s royal coronation.
+This article celebrates 30 plus years of King Haku’s royal coronation.
 This event was televised on the 9th of July edition of WWE’s flagship show, Superstars of Wrestling.
-I can imagine that some people may not see the importance of this event; they may even find it foolish, so I will explain in detail the significance of this event from my perspective; as a New Zealand born Samoan.
-This event holds a significance of influence regarding the visibility of Pacific Island people, on screen: In this article, I share my memories of this joyous event; I also have the privilege of sharing perspectives from pro wrestlers Tama Tonga, Bad Luck Fale, Sonny Siaki, Nui Tofiga and Mana – all of whom are of Pacific heritage.
-In addition to their thoughts of the coronation, these men will also express the impact that King Haku had on them as Pacific Islanders and professional wrestlers.
+I can imagine that some people may not see the importance of this event; they may even find it foolish, so I will explain in detail the significance of this event from my viewpoint as a New Zealand born Samoan.
+The event was of great significance regarding the visibility of Pacific Island people, on screen.
+In this article, I share my memories of this exciting event.
+I also have the privilege of sharing the thoughts from pro wrestlers Tama Tonga, Bad Luck Fale, Sonny Siaki, Nui Tofiga and Mana – all of whom are of Pacific heritage.
+In addition, these men will also express the impact that King Haku had on them as Pacific Islanders and professional wrestlers.

-The ‘King of Wrestling’; a title that was created in 1986 and bestowed upon Harley Race after winning the ‘King of the Ring’ tournament.
-However these titles are not the same; the KOTR title would reset every year with a different winner, whereas the “King of Wrestling” served as a form of recognition to Race, a former 8 time NWA World Champion and a respected elder.
-The Kingship was under the facilitating of Bobby Heenan and although it did not equate in value to a championship belt, it was occasionally contested by the opposition and done so unsuccessfully; the most notable of those opponents being the Junkyard Dog at WrestleMania III.
+The ‘King of Wrestling’ was a title created in 1986 and bestowed upon Harley Race after winning the ‘King of the Ring’ tournament.
+The KOTR title would reset every year with a different winner, whereas the “King of Wrestling” served as a form of recognition to Race, a former eight-time NWA World Champion and a respected elder.
+The Kingship was under the facilitating of Bobby Heenan and although it did not equate in terms of prestige to a championship belt, it was occasionally contested by the opposition and done so unsuccessfully; the most notable of those opponents being the Junkyard Dog at WrestleMania III.

 In 1988, Harley Race suffered a severe injury which put him out of action for most of the year.
-Bobby Heenan eventually took the crown from Race and went on a search to crown a new King; this brings us to the 9th of July, in the year of our Lord, Nineteen Hundred and Eighty-Eight!
-The WWE’s villain community, congregated in the ring to await the announcement of the new ‘King of the World Wrestling Federation’.
+Bobby Heenan eventually took the crown from Race and went on a search of a new King; this brings us to the 9th of July, in the year of our Lord, Nineteen Hundred and Eighty-Eight!
+WWE’s villain community, congregated in the ring to await the announcement of the new ‘King of the World Wrestling Federation’.
 This was one of the first episodes of ‘Superstars’ that I remember, and I was not yet familiar with the identities of the wrestlers.
-What I miss about wrestling that was clear throughout the coronation was that it was simple to tell the heroes from the villains.
+What I miss about wrestling is that it was simple to tell the heroes from the villains.
 The moment I saw the gathering of wrestlers in the ring, I knew that I was looking at a fraternity of antagonists.
-The ‘boos’ coming from the crowd might have indicated that setting, however, the scenery was confirmed by the lost art of subtlety that was conveyed by the wrestlers through their posture, mannerisms and dress wear.
+The ‘boos’ coming from the crowd might have indicated that setting, however, the scenery was confirmed by the lost art of subtlety conveyed by the wrestlers through their posture, mannerisms and dress wear.
 There were no smiles or friendly chit-chat among the guests despite it being a celebration in their community.
 Distinguished attendees like the Big Boss Man, “the Outlaw” Ron Bass, Bad News Brown, and Demolition were equipped to spark fear and intimidate.
 The pompous figures such as the Honky Tonk Man, “Ravishing” Rick Rude and the Million Dollar Man Ted Dibiase gave the impression that no one else mattered but them.
-My favourite wrestling villain was the type that was unfazed by the fans’ disapproval, this would only make the crowd increase their hatred.
+My favourite wrestling villain was the type that was unfazed by the fans’ disapproval, this only served to make the crowd hate them more.
 This gathering was also a culturally diverse bunch; consisting of foreigners that showed disdain for America.
-These ‘international’ villains of the ‘80s were normally stereotypes and represented nations that went to war with America and its allies; such threats included Nikolai Volkoff and Boris Zhukov, the two staunch, burly Russians who wore the Soviet apparel with pride; Frenchy Martin, the French painter, and Mr Fuji, the devious Japanese dressed in a tuxedo and bowler hat.
+These ‘international’ villains of the ‘80s were normally stereotypes and represented nations that went to war with America and its allies.
+Such threats included Nikolai Volkoff and Boris Zhukov, the two staunch, burly Russians who wore the Soviet apparel with pride; Frenchy Martin, the French painter, and Mr Fuji, the devious Japanese dressed in a tuxedo and bowler hat.

-The ceremony commenced with words from the officiator, Bobby Heenan, assuring his community that the new King had arrived.
+King Haku’s coronation ceremony commenced with words from the officiator, Bobby Heenan, assuring his community that the new King had arrived.
 Heenan introduces everyone to the King of the World Wrestling Federation, and from the entrance way comes Haku!
 I’m surprised as I notice that the new King isn’t just any foreigner; the new King resembles my Pacific features and brown skin!
-I learn along the way of Haku’s identity from (colour commentary antagonist) Jesse Ventura’s glowing references.
+I discover Haku’s identity through (colour commentary antagonist) Jesse Ventura’s glowing references.
 I’ve noticed how well Haku is received by the other villains; the mood changes to smiles and adoration as Haku acknowledges them with a wave and smile.

-I have watched this segment many times over the years, and I’ve come to grasp the importance of this historic event: My childhood heroes in 1980s New Zealand were dominantly influenced by American pop culture; names like Hogan, Macho Man, Warrior, even to broader parts of entertainment; Arnold, Van Dam and Stallone were considered the biggest box office action heroes.
-It didn’t matter what character Arnold played or movie he led, in many Samoan homes the character’s name was ‘ARNOLD!”
+I have watched this segment many times over the years, and I’ve come to grasp the importance of this historic event: My childhood heroes in 1980s New Zealand were predominantly influenced by American pop culture; names like Hulk Hogan, Macho Man Randy Savage, the Ultimate Warrior, even to broader parts of entertainment; Arnold, Van Dam and Stallone were considered the biggest box office action heroes.
+It didn’t matter what character Arnold played or movie he led, in many Samoan homes the character’s name was ‘ARNOLD!” and Sly Stallone was “Rambo”.
 My heroes weren’t Samoan or Pacific Islander/Polynesian like me; I didn’t resemble a likeness to Arnold or Van Dam, but I’m sure like other Pacific children, that I wanted to be like Arnold.
-King Haku came close to being my first Pacific Island hero; I didn’t care if he was a bad guy.
-Haku was the first of the Pacific wrestlers I saw on television, and from that point on my perspective of the narrative had changed; King Haku wasn’t a bad guy; the fans were just misunderstood.
+King Haku came close to being my first Pacific Island hero, I didn’t care if he was a bad guy.
+Haku was the first of the Pacific wrestlers I saw on television and from that point on my perspective of the narrative had changed; King Haku wasn’t a bad guy, the fans just misunderstood.

 “You tend to pick up on that and think that maybe I should make these guys my role models”.
-Tofiga, a gifted and agile super heavyweight credits Haku and other Polynesian wrestlers for the way he has embraced his physical attributes and culture, “I wasn’t going to change who I was to try and look like Hulk Hogan,” he explained.
+Tofiga, a gifted and agile super heavyweight credits Haku and other Polynesian wrestlers for the way he has embraced his physical attributes and culture.
+“I wasn’t going to change who I was to try and look like Hulk Hogan,” explained Tofiga.
 “Every Polynesian that I grew up watching in wrestling made me proud to be myself.”

 Prior to taking over the crown, Haku was part of a tag team called the Islanders (along with Tama).
-Wild Samoan Training Center graduate and NHPW Owner, Mana, is Maori, the native culture in New Zealand; he recounts on the chemistry between Haku and Tama.
+Wild Samoan Training Center graduate Mana, is Maori, the indigenous people of New Zealand.
+He recounts on the chemistry between Haku and Tama.